rainlanguage/docs.rainlang.xyz/docs/raindex/13-backtest.md

 2. **Historical Data Availability**
    - Dependent on blockchain data availability
-   - Some older blocks might not be accessible
+   - Some older blocks might not be accessible depending upon the provided node rpc url

 3. **Performance**
-   - Large block ranges with small intervals may impact performance
+   - Large block ranges with small intervals may impact performance will executing backtest
    - Consider optimizing range and interval settings